aaronzirbes/rp-event-store/README.md

 ## TODOs

+* Write events from JSON to Cassandra
+* Load Events from Cassandra
+* Build Aggregate from events loaded from Cassandra

+## Nice to have TODOs
-Apache Avro for model storage and aggregate compatibility checks?
+* Apache Avro for model storage and aggregate compatibility checks?

 ## Demo Model